w3reality/threelet/README.rst

 ===================

 **threelet** is a `three.js <https://github.com/mrdoob/three.js/>`__ based
-VR app framework for rapidly making 3D browser/VR applications.
+WebXR-compatible framework for rapidly developing 3D/VR/AR apps all at once!

 Using threelet's built-in features, developers who have a minimal knowledge of three.js can immediately start writing interactive 3D apps with less code.